Haiti: 17 US, Canadian missionaries kidnapped | DW | 17.10.2021

 For months, the gang has been engaged in theft and kidnappings in the area between Port-au-Prince and the border with the Dominican Republic, according to a Haitian security source cited by AFP.

-A voice message sent earlier by CAM to other religious missions stated that the mission's field director is working with the US Embassy.
+A voice message sent earlier by Christian Aid Ministries to other religious missions stated that the mission's field director is working with the US Embassy.
 It also said that the field director's family and one other unidentified man had stayed at the ministry's base while everyone else visiting the orphanage was abducted.

 Jennifer Viau, a spokesperson for the US State Department in Washington, told Reuters by email that "we're looking into this."